Sativa Cannabis Strains

 Choosing the right cannabis product or strain for you can seem intimidating, but if you keep the following suggestions in mind, you should be able to find something that works for you:

 - Shopping for a specific mood or effect?
 Start there.
-If you’re hoping for a specific experience (like you want to relax and watch a movie) or if you’re looking to treat something like insomnia or nausea.
+If you’re hoping for a specific experience (type of cannabis strains - like you want to relax and watch a movie) or if you’re looking to treat something like insomnia or nausea.

 - Be mindful of your tolerance when it comes to strain potency.
 Due to advancements in growing and cross-breeding, today’s strains can be a real THC powerhouse.
 Many popular strains available at your local dispensary are quite potent, and if your tolerance levels aren’t accustomed to high THC levels, you may have a negative, uncomfortable experience consuming them.
 A strain packing 25% THC might not be as enjoyable to you as one tapping in at 16%, or the balanced THC/CBD variety that provides 10% of each cannabinoid.
 There’s no shame in opting for a lower THC percentage—you’re trying to find the right level for you and your ideal experience.